mvolkmann/blog/src/swift/SwiftFormat.md

 1. Open the file inside Xcode.
 1. Select Editor ...
 Swift Format ...
 Format File to format the entire file.

+To configure a keyboard shortcut for this:

+1. Select Xcode ...
+Preferences ...
+Key Bindings
+1. Type "SwiftFormat" in the the filter input on the right.
+1. In the row that begins with "SwiftFormat - Format File", double-click in the "Key" column.
+1. Type the desired keyboard shortcut (ex. option-f).
+1. If that keyboard shortcut is already in use, a message at the bottom of the dialog will describe the current mapping.
+   Choose another keyboard shortcut to avoid disabling the current mapping.

+There is no built-in way to configure a keyboard shortcut for running SwiftFormat inside Xcode and

 SwiftFormat will continue working inside Xcode after quitting the "SwiftFormat for Xcode" app.

-There is no built-in way to configure a keyboard shortcut for running SwiftFormat inside Xcode and there is currently no way to configure it to run every time a file is saved.
+There is currently no way to configure Xcode to run SwiftFormat every time a file is saved.

 To configure Xcode to run SwiftFormat every time the project is built, see
 {% aTargetBlank "https://github.com/nicklockwood/SwiftFormat#xcode-build-phase",